-3. Danube Transnational Programme (DTP)
+3. Danube Region Programme (DRP)

-DTP is considered as key partner for implementing the EUSDR objectives (see relevant Interreg regulation).
-DTP projects have important functions in this respect.
+The DRP is considered as key partner for implementing the EUSDR objectives (see relevant Interreg regulation)9.
+DRP projects have important functions in this respect.

-The governance arrangement between DTP and the EUSDR will have to be specified during the DTP programming process 2021-2027.
+The governance arrangement between DRP and the EUSDR has been specified during the DRP programming process 2021-2027.

-In the 2014-2020 period DTP provided financial support to the PACs, to the DSP, and to the Annual Forum.
+Since the 2014-2020 period DRP has been providing financial support to the PACs, to the DSP, and to the EUSDR Annual Forum via the DSP.
 Therefore, it is an essential instrument for the implementation of the EUSDR.
-Furthermore, projects and activities funded by the DTP shall be fully aligned with the EUSDR.
-Moreover, studies like the territorial analysis carried out for the preparation of the DTP's programming of the 2021-2027 phase are deemed helpful for the EUSDR.
-DG REGIO and DSP support the linkages between DTP and EUSDR.
-Permanent collaboration between DTP and the EUSDR is enhanced by the regular attendance of DTP Managing Authority / Joint Secretariat in the NC and PAC meetings.
-Common meetings of the DTP Monitoring Committee (MC) and the EUSDR NCs and / or PACs are considered helpful, in particular during the preparation of a new funding period.
+Furthermore, projects and activities funded by the DRP shall be fully aligned with the EUSDR.
+Moreover, studies like the territorial analysis carried out for the preparation of the DRP's programming of the 2021-2027 phase were deemed helpful for the EUSDR.
+DG REGIO and DSP support the linkages between DRP and EUSDR.
+Permanent collaboration between DRP and the EUSDR is enhanced by the regular attendance of DRP Managing Authority / Joint Secretariat in the NC and PAC meetings as well as at the EUSDR Annual Fora.
+Common meetings of the DRP Monitoring Committee (MC) and the EUSDR NCs and / or PACs are considered helpful, in particular during the preparation of a new funding period.